VictoriaT87/Destiny_RPG/README.md

 ### Other Testing
- - For a list of all manual testing done, please follow this link.
+ - For a list of all manual testing done and function errors found, please follow [this link](assets/documentation/testing.md).

  <br>